dotkernel/dotkernel/docs/Getting-Started/Installing-DotKernel-3-Frontend.md

 > Note: There is a possibility that you need both versions, in which case you must install them as different projects

-### Installing DotKernel3 Frontend
+### Installing DotKernel 3 Frontend

-After we chose the path for DotKernel3 (`dk` for this example) and which base package to use (`frontend` for this example) it must be installed.
-Therefore to install DotKernel3 (frontend) run the following command:
+After we chose the path for DotKernel 3 (`dk` for this example) and which base package to use (`frontend` for this example) it must be installed.
+Therefore to install DotKernel 3 (frontend) run the following command:

 ```bash
 $ composer create-project dotkernel/frontend -s dev /path/to/dk3